lghupan/LaissezFaire/README.md

 ## Laissez Faire : Fully Asymmetric Backscatter Communication

-In this file we describe the essential steps to run Laissez Faire.
+The essential steps to run Laissez Faire is described in this file.

 ### Version
 1.0 (Initial release)